ospalh/anki-addons/_posts/2013-05-07-Furikanji.md

 main_file: furikanji.py
 status_color: yellow
 status_text_color: black
-status: for desktop use only
+status: for desktop use only, update planned
 abstract: >
  Display text as furikanji, that is, show kana on the base line, with the kanji above.
 This adds a few other display hacks, too.